Oshikaka/HIERAMP/README.md

 ## 3. Evaluate

 Train a student network (e.g. ResNet-18) on the generated images following standard dataset-distillation evaluation protocols with soft labels at 224×224.
+Please using the evaluation code in [D3HR](https://github.com/lin-zhao-resoLve/D3HR).

 ## Notes for reproduction